tonyrunqihuang/CMU-18662-project/README.md

 # Usage

-training and evaluation is simple and straightforward:
+Training and evaluation is simple and straightforward, please use the following commands:

 ```shell
 python main.py simple_tag_v2  # training